April Maadhathil: Production

 S. S. Stanley who had apprenticed with directors Mahendran and Sasi made his directorial debut with this film.
 It was Srikanth's second film after Rojakoottam.

 The film was mostly shot at the YMCA College of Physical Education in Chennai, since a large part of the film plays in a campus, filming was held at locations in Chennai, Bangalore, Mysore, Ooty and Visakhapatnam.

-Release

-After the success, S. S. Stanley and Srikanth again collaborated with films like Kizhakku Kadalkarai Salai and Mercury Pookal which failed to replicate the success of their first collaboration.